Trevor Cairney: Postgraduate career

 In 1981 he was employed at Charles Sturt University (Bathurst) teaching English Language and special education.
 He has worked at several other universities conducting research, teaching and filling other posts.
 These have included positions in universities as professor, head of various research centers, dean of an education faculty and pro vice-chancellor (research) at the University of Western Sydney (1989–2002).

 In 2002 he was appointed as the master and CEO of New College, an independent Anglican residential college at the University of New South Wales in Sydney.
 In the same year Prof Cairney established The Centre for Christian Apologetics, Scholarship and Education (CASE) out of New College.
 In 2006 he initiated the development of New College Village (NCV), a postgraduate building, which opened in January 2009.
 He held this role until November 2016.
 He has held an adjunct professorship in the School of Education at UNSW since 2002, where he conducts research and scholarship and where he supervises postgraduate students.
+He is also an Honorary Professor in Education at the University of Sydney where he supervises PhD students.

 Business career

 Cairney was appointed as director of the Sydney Business Chamber in 1997 and then president (2001–2009).
 He initiated a merger between Sydney Business Chamber and Australian Business Limited (ABL).
 He was appointed as a director of NSW Business Chamber in 2006 and president in 2015.
-He was appointed as a director to the Australian Chamber of Commerce and Industry in 2016 where he also chairs the Employment, Education & Training Committee.
+He was appointed as a director to the Australian Chamber of Commerce and Industry in 2016 where he also chaired the Employment, Education & Training Committee.

 Cairney is currently a Fellow on the World Research, Advisory and Education Team of MindChamps with a focus on education.